NoeLahaye/ITideNATL/README.md

 # Internal Tide analysis in NEMO run eNATL60

 This repo contains python scripts and notebooks for processing and analysing outputs from the eNATL60 simulation.
-This analysis involves a vertical mode decomposition of the dynamics, and heavily uses xarray/dask.
+This analysis involves a vertical mode decomposition of the dynamics, and heavily uses xarray/dask and xgcm.

 requirements: [xorca](https://github.com/willirath/xorca) library + installation of "itidenatl" library (running `python setup.py instal`)